 World map of Eurth

-Welcome to this interactive version of our world map.
-This interactive version of the map combines both political and topographical geography.
-This means: you can see information about each nation, on top of a simple version of the topography and landscape.
-You will find additional, more specific maps if you scroll down towards the bottom og this page.
+Welcome to this interactive world map of Eurth, our conworld.
+This interactive version map displays both political and topographical geography.
+This means: you can see information about each nations and cities on top of a simple version of the height and landscape.
+You can consult additional, more specific maps if you scroll down towards the bottom og this page.
 More information about rules, how application work, and further discussions can be found in our dedicated map subforum.

 For our world map we have chose to work with the Equirectangular projection.
 Sometimes this is also call the equidistant cylindrical projection, the rectangular projection, or even 'la carte parallélogrammatique'.
 It was created by Marinus of Tyre in the year 120 CE.
 The advantege of using this cylindrical equidiscant projection is its simple geometry, which conserves distances along meridians.
 If you are interested in learning more about map projections and how they transform the surface, have a look at this list of map projections over on Wikipedia.